pmndrs/uikit/README.md

 - Label
 - decrease clipping rect when scrollbar present
 - multiple layers to render panels in front of text/images/... (e.g. for modals) - <IncrementLayer by={2} >{...content}</IncrementLayer>
-- useRootLayout / useRootOnLayoutChange?
-- md, ... for responsive styling (by using the root layout)?

 TODO Later